Endogenous Coalition Formation in Policy Debates: Data Collection

-In May 2001, a major policy reform introduced privatization measures; thus this marks the end of the observation period.
 The start of the observation period was January 1993.
-We use the first 657 statements from January 1993 to March 1996 to calibrate the endogenous network statistics.
-The number of excluded events in an ordinal event sequence depends on the number of days on which a statement was made and the specified half-life parameter in Equation \ref{eq_edgeweight}.
-The 657 statements were issued over the course of 200 event days.
-With a chosen half-life parameter of 20 event days, the network of past events $G_t$ is sufficiently large for all events issued after March 1996 to ensure unbiased statistics.
-Therefore we define March 1996 as the start of the analysis period.
-This time period also covers the national election at the end of September 1998 and the election campaign that started in March 1998.
+In May 2001, a major policy reform introduced privatization measures, which marks the end of the observation period.
+We use the first 657 statements from January 1993 to March 1996 (200 event days) to calibrate the endogenous network statistics.
+With a half-life parameter of 30 event days, the network of past events is sufficiently large for all events issued after March 1996 to yield unbiased (``burnt-in'') network statistics.
+Based on these considerations, we define March 13, 1996 as the start of the analysis period.
+This time period also covers the national election at the end of September 1998 and the election campaign starting in March 1998.
 The pension debate was one of the key topics in the election campaign.
-Figure~\ref{fig:frequencies} shows the frequency of statements per week over the analysis period with the shaded area representing the duration of the election campaign.
+Figure~\ref{fig:frequencies} shows the frequency of statement events per week over the analysis period, with the shaded area representing the duration of the election campaign.

-The policy debate on the German pension system in the wake of population aging is an ideal case study for several reasons.
-First, Germany does not have a journalistic norm of balanced reporting as, for example, in the U.S., which would bias the measurement of coalition formation through newspaper data \citep{boykoff2004balance}.
-We do acknowledge that the process by which an actor gets to speak in the newspaper is still affected by agenda setting through the media, but actors have a high degree of autonomy in what they say, and we can control for activity and popularity effects in the statistical model.
+The policy debate on the German pension system in the wake of population ageing is an ideal case study for several reasons.
+First, Germany does not have a journalistic norm of balanced reporting, which would bias the measurement of coalition formation through newspaper data \citep{boykoff2004balance}.
+We acknowledge that the process by which an actor gets to speak in the newspaper is still affected by agenda setting through the media, but actors have a high degree of autonomy in what they say, and we can control for activity and popularity effects in the statistical model.
 Second, the debate featured a high amount of uncertainty among actors over how to solve the policy problem.
-The debate is situated in a historical setting where population aging was for the first time put on the national political agenda.
+The debate is situated in a historical setting where population ageing was, for the first time, put on the national political agenda.
 This ensures a lively debate, where a number of very different arguments and positions are exchanged.
 Third, the topic of public pensions is broad enough that the debate is multi-dimensional rather than two-dimensional and that more than two coalitions can be observed at some time points \citep{leifeld2013reconceptualizing, leifeld2016policy}.